 Valerie Miner is the award-winning author of fifteen books.
 Bread and Salt: Short Fiction is forthcoming in 2020.
-Her latest novel is Traveling with Spirits, was published by Livingston Press in 2013.
+Her latest novel is Traveling with Spirits.
 Other novels include After Eden, Range of Light, A Walking Fire, Winter’s Edge, Blood Sisters, All Good Women, Movement: A Novel in Stories, and Murder in the English Department.
 Her short fiction books include Abundant Light, The Night Singers and Trespassing.
 Her collection of essays is Rumors from the Cauldron: Selected Essays, Reviews and Reportage.

 Valerie Miner’s work has appeared in The Georgia Review, Salmagundi, New Letters, Ploughshares, The Village Voice, Prairie Schooner, The Gettysburg Review, Conditions, The T.L.S., The Women’s Review of Books, The Nation and other journals.
 Her stories and essays are published in more than sixty anthologies.

-She has won fellowships and awards from The Rockefeller Foundation, Fondazione Bogliasco, Fundación Valparaiso, The McKnight Foundation, The NEA, The Jerome Foundation, The Heinz Foundation, The Australia Council Literary Arts Board and numerous other sources.
+She has won fellowships and awards from The Rockefeller Foundation, Fondazione Bogliasco, The Brown Foundation, Fundación Valparaiso, The McKnight Foundation, The NEA, The Jerome Foundation, The Heinz Foundation, The Australia Council Literary Arts Board and numerous other sources.
 She has had Fulbright Fellowships to Tunisia, India and Indonesia.

 Winner of a Distinguished Teaching Award, she has taught for over twenty-five years and is now an artist-in-residence and professor at Stanford University.
 She travels internationally giving readings, lectures and workshops.
 She and her partner live in San Francisco and Mendocino County, California